Kangiriyanka/joe-farah/src/pages/projects/k-numbers.md

 ## Why?

-During my short trip of 5 days to Korea, I felt embarassed that I could understand what people told me, but when came the time to pay for something, my brain would fire a maximum call stack exceeded because I sucked with numbers.
+During my short 5-day trip to Korea, I felt embarassed that I could understand what people told me, but when came the time to pay for something, my brain would hit a maximum call stack exceeded because I sucked with numbers.
 I wanted to create a number generator for Korean to redeem myself and practice.
-On a side note, I couldn't stand that the mundanest RNG apps on the App store had ads.
-I'm just trying roll a dice, man.

 &nbsp;
 ## Brief Lesson